 Click any word in a definition or example to find the entry for that word

-The Open Dictionary is Macmillan's crowdsourced dictionary, where people who use the Macmillan Dictionary can suggest new words for us to add.
+The Open Dictionary is Macmillan's crowdsourced dictionary, where you can suggest new words for us to add.
 The Open Dictionary started in 2009, and since then more than 3000 new words have been added.
 About half of these new words have been "promoted" to become full entries in the Macmillan Dictionary.

 We will check to see if there is independent evidence showing your word in use.
-If there is, we will add it to the dictionary (usually within seven days), but we won't publish anything which may cause offence.
-Once your word is in the dictionary, your name will appear with it, like in this word, added in 2015.
+If there is, we will add it to the dictionary, but we won't publish anything which may cause offence.
+Once your word is in the dictionary, your name will appear with it, like in this word.